vnsny-bia/VisitContactTrace/README.md

 ## Installing the VisitContactTrace R package

 The following code must be run the first time you use VisitContactTrace (unless you switch versions of R, in which case they should be re-run).
-Copy and paste the following lines of code into the R Console and press "enter" on the keyboard to install the development version of **VisitContactTrace** from GitHub:
+Copy and paste the following lines of code (preserving the upper- and lower- case letters) into the R Console and press "enter" on the keyboard to install the development version of **VisitContactTrace** from GitHub:

 ```r
 depend.pack <- c('anytime', 'shiny', 'shinydashboard', 'viridis', 'shinyFiles', 'shinycssloaders', 'shinyWidgets', 'data.table', 'assertthat', 'dplyr', 'purrr', 'rmarkdown', 'visNetwork', 'DT', 'fst', 'stringr', 'shinyalert', 'epicontacts', 'fs', 'readxl', 'shinyjs')